 - In re Advance Health Care Directive of Sumner M. Redstone.
 Prevailed in the California Court of Appeal on behalf of Mr. Redstone in a matter of first impression arising under a statute no court of appeal had previously addressed.
 The case put an end to a two-year-long dispute over Mr. Redstone’s right to choose his health care agent.

 - Koch v.
 Greenberg.
-Prevailed in the U.S. Court of Appeals for the Second Circuit, in an opinion defining the standards for fraud and New York consumer protection law claims, and affirming a trial award of liability and punitive damages for our client.
+Prevailed in the U.S. Court of Appeals for the Second Circuit in an opinion defining the standards for fraud and New York consumer protection law claims and affirming a trial award of liability and punitive damages for our client.

 - Brown v.
 Holder.
-Established new law in the U.S. Court of Appeals in the Ninth Circuit concerning the due process rights of immigrants.
+Established new law in the U.S. Court of Appeals for the Ninth Circuit concerning the due process rights of immigrants.
 Adopting our arguments, the Ninth Circuit held, for the first time, that a constitutional right exists to apply for U.S. citizenship.